National History Bee

 Generally speaking, no, though at any given tournament, including the National Championships, each Bee may take a different number of students in the final round (at Regionals) or the playoff rounds (at Nationals) which is a function of the number of students that register for each competition in each age division.
 The other exception is that in the National History Bee alone, students who compete at a Regional Tournament of the National History Bowl can play in the National History Bee that is held at that tournament without needing to take the History Online Regional Qualifying Exam in advance.

-Yes!
-Students in 8th grade and younger may elect to compete in the Junior Varsity Division at any Regional Tournament which includes students in the 9th and 10th grade.
+Students in 8th grade and younger may elect to compete in the Junior Varsity Division at any History Bee and Bowl event, but cannot do so at a National Science/History/Geography Bee event.
 Students cannot transfer qualification in the National Championships at the Junior Varsity level to the Middle or Elementary School level National Championships.
 For more information on how the National History Bee works for the Varsity and Junior Varsity Divisions, please visit the National History Bee Varsity & Junior Varsity Divisions Homepage.

 National History Bee Practice Resources